21 Tips for Traveling to Peru

 17) Prepare to hike at the ruins.

 At the Ollantaytambo ruins, you will climb steep stone steps.
-The top of the steps will lead you to a hike along the mountain where you will find the best views of the city.
+The top of the steps will lead you to a hike along the mountain, where you will find the city’s best views.

 18) Get a tour guide.